tonic-team/tonic.site/content/_index.md

 The Tonic project aims to develop a common file structure for (neuro-)scientific research projects, as well as software to facilitate its use.
-Our ultimate goal is to facilitate data, project and lab managment using an open source approach and technologically relatively simple approach.
+Our ultimate goal is to facilitate data, project and lab management using an open source approach and technologically relatively simple approach.

 [We are data managers](about) who support project templates and tooling for project structure creation, extension and validation.